Skip to main content

 • Planning and collaboration with territories

-• Technical support at Tax and Customs School
+• Technical support at the School of Taxes and Customs

-• Draft Regulation on Digital Services from foreign suppliers
+• Draft Regulation on Digital Services of Foreign Providers

 • Planning management